 The DC State Health Insurance Assistance Program (SHIP) provides free health insurance information, education, and counseling services to Medicare beneficiaries and seniors who live in DC.
 In addition to assistance with health insurance issues, SHIP also assists seniors with resolving unpaid medical bills, making appeals for denials of medical services, and obtaining prescription medications.

-The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of District of Columbia.
-Our process makes it easier for you to access your Medicare eligibility in District of Columbia so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
-Feel free to fill out the form or give us a call at (866) 327-0148 anytime to get your free quote and ask any questions that may be lingering.
+The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of DC.
+Our process makes it easier for you to access your Medicare eligibility in DC so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
+Fill out the form or give us a call at (866) 382-1192 anytime to get a free quote or to ask any questions.